Insights & Resources

 With nearly 80 years serving Durham Region and beyond, Roughley Insurance Brokers is deepening its commercial insurance portfolio to give Ontario businesses faster quotes, broader coverage, and specialized programs most brokerages cannot offer.

-OPCF 16 Explained: How Ontario's Suspension of Coverage Endorsement Actually Works
+OPCF 16: How Ontario's Suspension of Coverage Endorsement Works

 OPCF 16 is Ontario's standardized endorsement for suspending driving-related coverages on a stored vehicle.
 Here's a broker's breakdown of what the form actually does, what coverage remains, and why the 45-day minimum matters more than most people realize.